radanovicnikola93/GAE-calculator/README.md

 # About

-A basic guess the secret number GAE project with Jinja templating engine
+A basic calculator GAE project with Jinja templating engine

 # Usage